SOEN341-Fall2025/SOEN341-Project/README.md

 The group will be implementing 3 core features that the customers are requiring to use:

-- Text Channels for Group Communication
+- Website UI/UX Layout
 - Direct Messaging Between Users
-- Role-Based User Permissions
+- Role-Based Channel Permissions